dexplo/bar_chart_race/docs/tutorial.md

 ### Example data

-The data below is an example of properly formatted data.
-It shows total deaths from COVID-19 for several countries by date.
+Below, we have an example of properly formatted data that shows total deaths from COVID-19 for several countries by date.
 Each row represents a single day's worth of data.
 Each column represents a single country's deaths.
 The index contains the date.
 Any pandas DataFrame that conforms to this structure may be used to create a bar chart race.

 {% include 'html/tutorial_1.html' %}